Rezk97/Deploy-a-high-availability-web-app-using-CloudFormation/README.md

 ##### 3. An account on www.lucidchart.com
 A free user-account on [www.lucidchart.com](www.lucidchart.com) is required to be able to draw the web app architecture diagrams for AWS.

-### Cloudformation diagram
+### Web App Architecture Diagrams
 <img title="Cloudformation Diagram" alt="Alt text" src="./diagram.jpeg">

 ### Description
-This is and implementation of the Cloudformation diagram specified in the the previous section diagram.
+This is an implementation of the diagram specified in the the previous section.
 The implementation is devided into two parts:

     1. The network side which can be found in network.yml and the parameters of the network is in network_params.json